eda-ricercatore/eda-ricercatore.github.io/ricerca/call-for-participation-ASIP-design-automation-group.md

-## Goals of the ASIP Design Automation Group
+## Goals of the Secure ASIP Design Automation Group

 To publish peer-reviewed conference or journal papers based on selected research topic(s).